 He worked three years with Alcan Aluminium in Montreal and briefly returned to the United States prior to starting Jarislowsky, Fraser Limited in June of 1955 in Montreal.
 Now Chairman Emeritus and a director on the firm's Board of Directors, for nearly 60 years he has directed the growth of the company to become one of the largest and most successful investment management firms in Canada.

-He is a Companion of the Order of Canada, a Grand Officier de L’Ordre National du Québec, and holds Honorary LL.Ds from Queens University, University of Alberta, l’Université de Montréal, McMaster University, Concordia University, Assumption University, l’Université Laval, University of Ottawa, Simon Fraser University, McGill University and l’Université de Québec.
+He is a Companion of the Order of Canada, a Grand Officier de L’Ordre National du Québec, and holds Honorary degrees from McGill University, l’Université de Montréal, Queens University, University of British Columbia, University of Alberta, Simon Fraser University, McMaster University, Concordia University, Assumption University, l’Université Laval, University of Ottawa, l’Université du Québec à Montréal, University of New Brunswick and Mount Saint Vincent.

 Directorships during his lifetime of some 30 companies include, SNC-Lavalin, Canadian Marconi, Abitibi Consolidated, Southam, Unimedia, The Daily Telegraph (UK), Didier Refractories, Swiss Bank Corporation, Canon Canada, Velan Inc., Canfor (formerly Slocan) and former Chairman of Goodfellow Inc.